 No leaks anywhere.
 The beautiful radiator cap was holding pressure.
 Hmm.
 A blown head gasket?
 I keep that expensive thought to myself.
 A discussion about the options ensues.
 She had pulled off Hwy 126 and unto the spur off FR 19 just before it begins the serious climb over McKenzie Pass past the Three Sisters.
 It’s a steep narrow highway with iffy shoulders at times.
 It’s also going to be dark soon.

 I suggest driving slowly back down to Eugene, to the Sports Car Shop, which she has heard of, and that I would follow her.
 She warms up to that idea.
-I tell her about my childhood obsession with the 3500 GT, and about Curbside Classics.
+I tell her about my childhood obsession with the 3500 GT, and about Curbside Classic.
 I head for my car to get my camera.
 Suddenly, a stray cloud obscures the late-afternoon sun, and the sparkle on the Maserati and the glow on the trees is gone.
 The dream now takes an ugly turn: I don’t have my camera with me!
-And the driver has changed her mind and decided to call a tow truck to take them both back to Bend.
+And now the driver has changed her mind and decided to call a tow truck to take them both back to Bend.
 I want desperately to hang on to this dream, this car, its driver, and take pictures to have proof that they were real.
 But it’s all slipping away.